Technology · Operations & Throughput

 Build internally or work with us

-For saas CTOs already running an ML platform, the value we bring is not engineering — it is the operating model and the productized governance stack.
+For SaaS CTOs already running an ML platform, the value we bring is not engineering — it is the operating model and the productized governance stack.
 We have shipped enough variations of this workflow to know what fails in production, what reviewer queues look like at scale, and what evaluation cadence actually catches drift.
 Reusable knowledge, not reusable code.

 What to ask us before signing

-• Ask how we will move documents per hour, extraction accuracy, exception rate, and processing cost within the first 30 to 60 days.
+• Ask how we report against documents per hour, extraction accuracy, exception rate, and processing cost and how often the reports land on leadership's desk.

 Recommended first project

+The best first project for AI-native document processing in SaaS is a contained workflow with enough volume to matter and enough structure to evaluate.
+Avoid the most politically sensitive process first.
+Avoid a workflow with no measurable baseline.
+Choose a process where we can ship a production-grade thin slice, prove adoption, and then extend the same architecture to neighbouring work.
 A practical target is a 30-day build followed by a 60-day operating period.
 In the first 30 days, we map the work, connect the minimum data sources, build the assistant, and create the review process.
 In the next 60 days, the system handles real volume, the team measures outcomes, and we improve the workflow weekly.
 By day 90, leadership knows whether to expand into adjacent work.

 Frequently asked questions

-How do you automate document processing in saas with AI?+
+How do you automate document processing in SaaS with AI?+

-What is the best AI agent for document processing in saas?+
+What is the best AI agent for document processing in SaaS?+

-How long does it take to deploy AI document processing for saas?+
+How long does it take to deploy AI document processing for SaaS?+

 What do we own, and what do you own?+